yamcs/yamcs-studio/docs/authoring/editor-area.rst

 OPI Files
 ---------

 OPI stands for Operator Interface, but is more commonly referred to as a *display*.
-OPIs are often static, but when needed can be made very dynamic by combining different widgets and PVs together using concepts like :doc:`actions`, :doc:`rules` and :doc:`scripts`.
+OPIs are often static, but when needed can be made very dynamic by combining different widgets and PVs together using concepts like :doc:`actions`, :doc:`rules` and :doc:`../scripts/index`.

 In the Display Builder window, create a new OPI file, right-click in the Explorer on the desired location, and select **New > OPI File**.